kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 ```

 ### Object.assign()
-Copy the values of all enumerable and own properties from one or more source objects to a target object and return the target object.
+Copy all enumerable own properties from one or more source objects to a target object and return the modified target object.
 If the source value is a reference to an object, it only copies that reference value (shallow copy).
 Properties in the target object will be overwritten by properties in the sources if they have the same key.

 ```js
 var obj = { a: 1 };